Alight HIPAA Business Associate Addendum

 4.6.
 Client hereby represents and warrants that it has all requisite power and authority to enter into this BAA on behalf of Covered Entity and to perform all of Covered Entity’s obligations hereunder.

 Section 5.
 Designated Third Parties.
 In connection with the Services Agreement, Covered Entity or Client may direct Business Associate to disclose certain PHI to, or receive certain PHI from, certain third parties with whom Covered Entity or Client has a relationship (other than Business Associate’s Subcontractors), including third party administrators, consultants, brokers, auditors, successor administrators or insurers, and stop-loss carriers, and/or data warehouse vendors, and data analytics and/or data integration vendors as applicable (“Designated Third Parties”).
-Covered Entity shall enter into and maintain an appropriate business associate agreement with each Designated Third Party, and any PHI disclosed by Business Associate to, or otherwise held by, any such Designated Third Party, shall be governed by the terms of such business associate agreement (or any other applicable agreement between Covered Entity or Client and such Designated Third Party).
+Covered Entity shall enter into and maintain an appropriate business associate agreement or other appropriate agreement with each Designated Third Party, and any PHI disclosed by Business Associate to, or otherwise held by, any such Designated Third Party, shall be governed by the terms of such business associate agreement (or any other applicable agreement between Covered Entity or Client and such Designated Third Party).
 Business Associate shall not have any liability for the acts or omissions of any Designated Third Party.

 Section 6.
 Term and Termination.